 We all know that often times the selling price of your home is the number one factor a potential buyer will look at when making a decision to purchase a home.
 So, as a seller, please do not underestimate the importance of understanding how your property is priced in comparison to others in the area of similar size, age and amenities.
 This is called market comps.
 Market comps and pricing your home properly to sell can make all the difference in the world, as to your success or failure according to Joe Santoro and Nick Santoro of Personal Property Managers.
+These tips and insights are especially important and true in the environment we are in today, with the global economy turned upside down, massive job losses, and the need for extreme social distancing due to the Corona Virus, which causes the COVID-19 disease.
+Additionally, during this challenging time in the Corona Virus and COVID-19 era, we help families that are unable travel or tend to their property needs by providing a true one-stop resource.
+We are focused on making life just a little easier for families during often difficult times.
+With Personal Property Managers, one call does it all.

 This year is shaping up to be a very strong turnaround of the real estate market.